This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Columbia

 Columbia offers some of the best quality and high-performing winter boots on the market.
-Not all Columbia boots are vegan as they do use animal leather and suede materials, but Columbia does have some waterproof boots made with all-vegan materials.
+Not all Columbia boots are vegan, as they do use animal leather and suede materials, but Columbia does have some waterproof boots made with all-vegan materials.

-Columbia doesn’t label their shoes as “vegan” so you’ll have to check the composition of each of their shoes to make sure they’re made with non-animal and synthetic materials.
+Columbia doesn’t label their shoes as “vegan,” so you’ll have to check the composition of each of their shoes to make sure they’re made with non-animal and synthetic materials.
 I found that most of their Omni-Heat styles are vegan-friendly.
-Also, it’s best to avoid Columbia boots that appear to contain leather or suede as they tend to use animal leather instead of synthetic leather.
+Also, it’s best to avoid Columbia boots that appear to contain leather or suede, as they tend to use animal leather instead of synthetic leather.

 Cougar

 Cougar makes modern footwear that is waterproof and functional.
 Not all Cougar shoes and boots are vegan but they do offer a few styles that are made with nylon and vegan materials.
 It’s best to avoid any of their boots that look like leather materials as Cougar mostly uses animal leather over synthetics.
-Thankfully, Cougar also labels which of their shoes and boots are vegan in the product description so it’s easy to filter and find which of their shoes are suitable for vegans.

 In addition, Cougar was also able to confirm that none of their glues contain animal by-products, therefore their shoe glues are vegan.